golang/pkgsite/doc/etl.md

 rate limiting and retries with exponential backoff.

 When run locally, the ETL uses an in-memory queue.
-This implementation has bounded parallelism (configurable via the `--workers` flag) but does not automatically retry failures.
+This implementation has bounded parallelism (configurable via the `-workers` flag) but does not automatically retry failures.

 In order to populate local versions, you can either fetch the version explicitly